TssHack/vispar-app/README.md

 ## 🤝 Contributing

-We welcome contributions to CCloud!
+We welcome contributions to vispar!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch